 Wearing 3 layers of shirts, a pink plaid scarf and a little brown jacket with a faux leopard hood, “Juju” became a metro-savvy junior Parisian, gamely marching along corridors, watching the train countdown on the platform, and confidently swaying with the train, standing, when no seats were available.

 A direct flight on comfortably-appointed Virgin unfortunately did not stave off jet lag.
 It hit us hard.
-The grown-ups were either up at 4, or sleeping till noon as precious Paris moments ticked away.
+The grown-ups were either up at 4, or sleeping till noon as precious vacation moments ticked away.
 On the plus side, Juliet was wide awake and ready for touring right up until midnight or later, no tears, no whining.
 A little cough she was developing had me bring along her cold medicine, which knocked her out every night.
 John and I developed “Triaminic envy”.
 Apparently it gave you 8 blissful hours, while mom and dad awoke, cranky, after a 5 hour nap.

-The sun rises at 8:30 in February in Paris, so we dressed for the hotel breakfast in the dark, while your body said “what?”.
+The sun rises at 8:30 in February in Paris, so we dressed for the hotel breakfast in the dark, while our bodies said “what?”.
 Around 5 a.m. you could smell bread baking in the neighborhood, something you know when you are jetlagged and not sleeping.
 That set our stomachs up for good boiling coffee and hot milk (typical Parisian coffee service), plus ridiculously good pastries served casually on the breakfast buffet.

 With many Japanese visitors at our hotel, there was soft rice and miso soup available, as well.
 We promised to try it every day, and did not.
 We of course found room for the breakfast tart on display.
 One morning, pear, another apricot, and on another, dense chocolate.
 All delicious.